HolgerJanz/FastAssembler/README.md

 - update copyright message

-Works with all versions of SpartaDOS X.
+The current version is 1.8 18-01-21 and it works with all versions of SpartaDOS X.

+##

 holgerjanz@abbuc.social